MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ![Sin Function](./Experiments/Sin/resources/Combined.gif)

+#### Interpretation of the Charts

+1. The Acquisition Function Chart tells us where it is best to search next also indicated by the next point line.
+More details on how the next point to search is discerned can be found [here](#acquisition-function).

+#### Rationale for the Parameter Choices

 ### Experiment 2: Objective Function is to Minimize ``Sin(x)``

 ### Experiment 3: Objective Function is to Minimize ``Sin(x)``

-### Implementation Of Bayesian Optimization
+### Implementation Of Bayesian Optimization In FSharp

 The two components of the Bayesian Optimization algorithm are the **Surrogate Model** and an **Acquisition Function**.
 The surrogate model, as hinted to by the name, is a model that serves as an approximation of the objective function while the acquisition function guides where the algorithm should search next where the best observation is most likely to reach the global optima.

 #### Surrogate Model

 The surrogate model, as mentioned above, is used to approximate the objective function.
 A number of techniques can be used to represent the surrogate model however, one of the most popular ways to do so is to use __Gaussian Processes__.

 ##### Gaussian Processes